ulrobin/dynamicColorPage/readme.md

 ## Changelog

 ### What's new in v2.2?
-The button got a new design.
 Function and variable names prefixed with dynamicColorPage_ to avoid collisions with existing functions.
 The release now includes a minified version again.
+Added config variable to change when cookie will expire.
 ### What's new in v2.1?
 Now the script doesn't crash the browser when the already active color is clicked again.